ssouris/petclinic-spring5-reactive/README.md

-# My First Spring 5 Reactive application
+# PetClinic (Spring 5/Reactive)
 [![Build Status](https://travis-ci.org/ssouris/spring5-reactive-sample.svg)](https://travis-ci.org/ssouris/spring5-reactive-sample)

+This is a rewrite of PetClinic using Kotlin, Spring 5 and its reactive APIs (Flux, Mono).

 ## Software design
  - Reactive and non-blocking
- - More functional style and less annotation based than typical Spring applications
  - Leverage Kotlin features like [Kotlin extensions] and [reified type parameters] for cleaner code
- - Simple, fast to start, efficient request processing, low memory consumption

 ### Technologies used